smart-on-fhir/smart-on-fhir.github.io/sandbox/register/index.md

 ---

 <div class="alert alert-warning">
-Note: This page refers to a previous version of the SMART Sandbox.
-For current documentation, please visit  <a href="{{site.baseurl}}sandbox">our main sandbox page</a>.
+This page refers to a previous version of the SMART Sandbox.
+For current documentation, please visit our <a href="{{site.baseurl}}sandbox">main sandbox page</a>.
 </div>

 # Sandbox - Registering a New App